R-E-Damron/FBLA-Website-2022-2023/README.md

 <h2>How to Access</h2>
 <p>To access this website, you must first download the zip file if you have not already, than you must unzip the file.<br/>
 Once you unzip the file, you must open the folder that has been created by unzipping the file, and then you find the Index.html and open it.
-The site should now be open and fully functional on your browser.</p><br/><br/>
+The site should now be open and fully functional on your browser.</p>

-This is a front end only site that was submitted for FBLA in the Web Design catergory.